What Is an SEO Audit?

 On-page SEO relates to things like:

-- Optimizing title tags, meta descriptions, and H tags
+- Optimizing title tags, meta descriptions, and header tags

 - Creating optimized content

-The great news is that you can use the SEMrush On-Page SEO Checker tool to help you do this.
-From your projects page, you can set up the On-Page tool, and you will be provided with a list of optimization ideas:
+The good news is that you can use the On Page SEO Checker to help you do this.
+Set it up for your site from the Projects page and receive a list of optimization ideas:

 SEO Audit Quick Wins